Sitting Bull: Wild West show

-Buffalo Bill (far right), Sitting Bull, Black Elk and the journalist and writer Diego Angeli at the Antico Caffè Greco in Rome on February 1890, during the Italian tour of the Wild West Show.

 In 1885, Sitting Bull was allowed to leave the reservation to go Wild Westing with Buffalo Bill Cody's Buffalo Bill's Wild West.
 He earned about $50 a week, equal to $ today, for riding once around the arena, where he was a popular attraction.
 Although it is rumored that he cursed his audiences in his native tongue during the show, the historian Robert Utley contends that he did not.
 Other historians have reported that Sitting Bull gave speeches about his desire for education for the young and reconciling relations between the Sioux and whites.

 The historian Edward Lazarus wrote that Sitting Bull reportedly cursed his audience in Lakota in 1884, during an opening address celebrating the completion of the Northern Pacific Railway.
 According to journalist Michael Hiltzik, "...Sitting Bull declared in Lakota, 'I hate all White people.' ...
 'You are thieves and liars.
 You have taken away our land and made us outcasts.'"
 The translator, however, read the original address which had been written as a 'gracious act of amity', and the audience, including President Grant, was left none the wiser.

 Sitting Bull stayed with the show for four months before returning home.
 During that time, audiences considered him a celebrity and romanticized him as a warrior.
 He earned a small fortune by charging for his autograph and picture, although he often gave his money away to the homeless and beggars.

 Ghost Dance movement

 Sitting Bull returned to the Standing Rock Agency after working in Buffalo Bill's Wild West show.
 The tension between Sitting Bull and Agent McLaughlin increased, and each became warier of the other over several issues including division and sale of parts of the Great Sioux Reservation.
-In 1889, Indian Rights Activist Caroline Weldon from Brooklyn, New York City, a member of the National Indian Defense Association (NIDA), reached out to Sitting Bull, acting to be his voice, secretary, interpreter, and advocate.
+In 1889, Indian rights activist Caroline Weldon from Brooklyn, New York City, a member of the National Indian Defense Association (NIDA), reached out to Sitting Bull, acting to be his voice, secretary, interpreter, and advocate.
 She joined him, together with her young son Christy, at his compound on the Grand River, sharing with him and his family home and hearth.

 During a time of harsh winters and long droughts impacting the Sioux Reservation, a Paiute Indian named Wovoka spread a religious movement from present-day Nevada east to the Plains that preached a resurrection of the Native.
 It was known as the Ghost Dance movement because it called on the Indians to dance and chant for the rising up of deceased relatives and the return of the buffalo.
 The dance included shirts that were said to stop bullets.
 When the movement reached Standing Rock, Sitting Bull allowed the dancers to gather at his camp.
 Although he did not appear to participate in the dancing, he was viewed as a key instigator.
 Alarm spread to nearby white settlements.